This article is part of the Ultimate Guide to Knee Pain Relief.

 2. Patellofemoral Pain

-Dr. Anderson: Patellofemoral Pain is pain in the front of the knee.
-This is probably one of the most common conditions that we see in the office.
+Patellofemoral pain is pain in the front of the knee.
+This is probably one of the most common conditions seen at IBJI.
 Sometimes the pain is related to an injury like a dislocated kneecap, or can be related to arthritis, but often times there is no specific injury.
 It can be caused by overuse, or increased activity without proper training or conditioning.

 Patients of all ages and backgrounds are susceptible to patellofemoral pain.
 While the pain is more likely to be tied to arthritis in older patients, in teens and younger adults it tends to be tied more to a specific injury or overuse.